 The simple answer is that it’s pure and unrefined.
 It’s literally oil squeezed straight from coconuts.
 In the food products industry, natural substances are commonly “refined” or processed to achieve certain qualities.
 For example, refining coconut oil involves a deodorizing process to remove some of its scent and flavor.
 This makes it suitable for consumers who are used to cooking with tasteless oils.
 But since virgin coconut oil is unrefined, it retains its natural qualities, including a subtle nutty flavor.

-Our VCO at Made Mindful is extracted from coco meat using mechanical equipment called the expeller press.
+Our VCO at Made Mindful is extracted from coconut meat using mechanical equipment called the expeller press.
 Nothing is added to the oil, and it doesn’t go through any other processing.
-No lye, no bleaching, no heat deodorizing.
+No lye, no bleaching, no deodorizing.

 Oh, and you may also be wondering: What’s the difference between virgin and extra-virgin coconut oil?
 Nothing – they’re the same thing!
 Some brands are just “extra” in their labeling, likely taking a cue from the olive oil industry, where “virgin” and “extra virgin” are different grades.
 But in the coco oil market, these two labels both mean pure coconut oil.